Keto Pumpkin Bars are the ultimate, low-carb pumpkin dessert. They're secretly healthy and only require nine ingredients.

 - If your batter feels too thick, add 2 tablespoon of water and mix.

-- One of my readers used ½ cup applesauce and 2 tsp baking powder as a substitute for the eggs.
+- One of my readers used ½ cup applesauce and 2 teaspoon baking powder as a substitute for the eggs.

 - You can use melted and cooled butter, or your oil of choice in this recipe.
 Just note that the texture may vary slightly.